2024 WACD Annual Conference & Business Meeting

 Policy Committee Recommendations

-WACD’s Natural Resources Policy Committee and Legislative, Bylaws, and District Policies Committee met on November 13th and 14th respectively to review the resolutions from the area meetings and vote on their respective committee recommendations.
+WACD’s Natural Resources Policy Committee and Legislative, Bylaws, and District Policies Committee met on November 4th to review the resolutions from the area meetings and vote on their respective committee recommendations.
 Sponsor districts and members were invited to participate in these discussions alongside the committee members.

 Background Info on WACD Resolutions